Tytsuki/CyberEngineering/Moviestarplanet.de/Protocol/README.md

-# Moviestarplanet Protocol
+# MovieStarplanet Protocol

 **I will not provide any code.
 You have to master programming to use this thing.**

-> Moviestarplanet uses the [Action Message Format (AMF)](https://en.wikipedia.org/wiki/Action_Message_Format) to send requests to the server.
+> MovieStarplanet uses the [Action Message Format (AMF)](https://en.wikipedia.org/wiki/Action_Message_Format) to send requests to the server.
-> The libraby [FluorineFx](https://code.google.com/archive/p/fluorinefx/) is used to send AMF queries and then serialize/deserialize the response.
+> The library [FluorineFx](https://code.google.com/archive/p/fluorinefx/) is used to send AMF requests and then serialize/deserialize the response.

 # Hash Algorithm